 The Company has two equity incentive plans, the 2012 Equity Incentive Plan (the "2012 Plan") and the 2019 Equity Incentive Plan (the "2019 Plan").
 In connection with the Company's initial public offering of Class A common stock (the "IPO"), the Company ceased granting awards under the 2012 Plan, and all shares that remained available for issuance under the 2012 Plan at that time were transferred to the 2019 Plan.
-Under the 2019 Plan, the Board and any other committee or subcommittee of the Board may grant stock options, stock appreciation rights, restricted stock awards, restricted stock units ("RSUs"), and performance-based and other awards, each equity award valued or based on the Company's Class A common stock, to employees, directors, consultants, and advisors of the Company.
-As of June 30, 2021, there were 55,888,272 shares available for grant under the 2019 Plan.
+Additionally, as of March 31, 2022, there were 20,139,912 shares of Class A common stock issuable upon conversion of Class B common stock underlying options outstanding under the 2012 Plan.
+Under the 2019 Plan, the Board and any other committee or subcommittee of the Board may grant stock options, stock appreciation rights, restricted stock awards, restricted stock units ("RSUs") and performance-based and other awards, each equity award valued or based on the Company's Class A common stock, to employees, directors, consultants and advisors of the Company.
+As of March 31, 2022, there were 68,675,859 shares available for grant under the 2019 Plan.